 Let $S$ be a closed oriented topological surface with $g>1$ handles.
 The Teichm\"uller space ${\cal T}_S$ of $S$ is isomorphic to $\R^{6g-6}$.
 Thurston defined a compactification of the Teichm\"uller space by the space of {\it projective measured laminations} on $S$.
-The latter space is homeomorphic to a sphere $S^{6g-5}$.
+The latter space is homeomorphic to a sphere $S^{6g-7}$.
 The action of the modular group $\Gamma_S$ of $S$ extends to the Thurston compactification.

 On the other hand, there is a completion ${\cal C}_S$ of the Teichm\"uller space, studied by L.Bers, H. Masur \cite{M} and others.
 The action of the modular group $\Gamma_S$ on the Teichm\"uller space extends nicely to ${\cal C}_S$.
 The quotient ${\cal C}_S/\Gamma_S$ is identified with the Deligne-Mumford moduli space ${\cal M}_{g}$.
 The components of the boundary ${\cal C}_S - {\cal T}_S$ are parametrised by {\it simple laminations} on $S$, that is by the isotopy classes of collections of pairwise non-isotopic non-intersecting loops on $S$.
 These strata are of even real codimension -- indeed, their quotients are complex varieties.
-Therefore the completion ${\cal C}_S$ is really different then the Thurston boundary.
+Therefore the completion ${\cal C}_S$ is really different than the Thurston boundary.

-2mm One can extend the definition of the Teichm\"uller space and the Thurston compactification to the case when the closed surface $S$ is replaced by a topological data, denoted by $\widehat S$, which consist of a surface $S$ with a finite number of holes and a finite collection of marked points on the boundary, considered modulo isotopy.
-In this case the {\it enhanced Teichm\"uller space} ${\cal T}_{\widehat S}$ parametrises complex structures on the surface $S$ plus the following additional data: marked points, and choice of orientations for all boundary components without marked points\footnote{When a hole is a puncture for the complex structure, its boundary is empty, so no orientation is involved.}.
+2mm One can extend the definition of the Teichm\"uller space and the Thurston compactification to the case when the closed surface $S$ is replaced by a {\it decorated surface} ${\Bbb S}$, given by a surface $S$ with a finite number of holes and a finite collection of marked points on the boundary, considered modulo isotopy.
+Below we reserve the notation ${\Bbb S}$ for decorated surfaces, using the notation $S$ for the surfaces without marked points on the boudnary.
+The {\it enhanced Teichm\"uller space} ${\cal T}_{{\Bbb S}}$ for a decorated syrface ${\Bbb S}$ parametrises complex structures on the underlying surface $S$ plus the following additional data: marked points, and choice of orientations for all boundary components without marked points\footnote{When a hole is a puncture for the complex structure, its boundary is empty, so no orientation is involved.}.
 It is diffeomorphic to an open ball, and the Thurston compactification is homeomorphic to a closed ball.
-The Thurston boundary is identified with the projectivisation of the space of ${\cal X}$-laminations on $\widehat S$ \cite{FG3}.
+The Thurston boundary is identified with the projectivisation of the space of ${\cal X}$-laminations on ${\Bbb S}$ \cite{FG3}.